 API reference and client libraries.

-A reference portal and official SDKs are in active development.
-Until they are public, sandbox tenants get a versioned OpenAPI specification and integration guides delivered through your account.
+A reference portal and official SDKs across Python, Node.js, Go and Java are on the roadmap.
+Until they are public, sandbox tenants get the versioned OpenAPI specification and integration guides delivered through their account.

 Public OpenAPI portal covering accounts, ledger, customers, lending, onboarding, payments, tokens, AI workflows and webhooks.
-Today, the OpenAPI specification is shared with sandbox tenants on request — no public endpoint examples yet.
+Today, the OpenAPI specification is shared with sandbox tenants on request — no public endpoint reference yet.

 Pythonic client for backend services, data pipelines and agent runtimes.
-Generated from the same OpenAPI spec as the TypeScript SDK so contracts stay in lock-step.
+Generated from the OpenAPI specification.
+Early access available on request alongside the sandbox.

 OpenAPI specification Available on request